Managing AI bias

 NIST stress that fairness cannot be reduced to a concise mathematical definition, but is dynamic, social in nature and context specific.
 The Report offers guidance on key areas where bias manifests, such as in dataset availability, and prompts developers to think about whether the datasets they are using are suitable for the socio-technical contexts the AI system is used in.
 The Report offers guidance on evaluating, validating and verifying AI systems:

 - Impact assessments: Algorithmic impact assessments should be carried out, to encourage organisations to articulate risks and generate documentation in the event that any harms do arise.

-- Multi-stakeholder engagement: The societal impacts of AI should be evaluated with broad, diverse perspectives.
+- Multi-stakeholder engagement: The societal impacts of AI should be evaluated with broad, perse perspectives.